tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 <center><img src="/assets/img/dl-series/2j-transformer-decoder.png" style="width:66%"></center>
 </figure>

 **Figure 9.
+Transformer decoder.** The Transformer decoder plays a crucial role in autoregressively generating sequences based on encoded source representations.
+It includes a masked multi-head self-attention layer to capture dependencies within the target sequence, a multi-head cross-attention layer for accessing relevant source information, and a fully-connected feed-forward network to model complex relationships, all followed by normalized residual layers for stability.
+Image adapted from <d-cite key="lin_survey_2022"></d-cite>.

-Transformer decoder.** Similar to the encoder, the decoder comprises N = 6 identical layers.
+Similar to the encoder, the decoder comprises N = 6 identical layers.
 These layers consist of:

 1. **Masked Multi-Head Self-Attention Layer (Red):** In the decoder, this layer is masked to prevent attending to future positions in the output sequence.
 It focuses on capturing dependencies among elements within the target sequence that have already been generated.
-This masking is crucial for ensuring the autoregressive nature of the decoder, allowing it to generate sequences one element at a time [@vaswani_attention_2017].
+This masking is crucial for ensuring the autoregressive nature of the decoder, allowing it to generate sequences one element at a time <d-cite key="vaswani_attention_2017"></d-cite>.
 Specifically, the masked multi-head self-attention layer in the decoder prevents the model from attending to future positions in the (Shifted) Outputs sequence.
 This mechanism ensures that each position in the (Shifted) Outputs sequence is generated based on the previously generated elements, adhering to the autoregressive nature of sequence generation.

 2. **Multi-Head Cross-Attention Layer (Red):** The decoder generates queries from the previously generated target representations and uses them to attend to the encoded source representations.
 This mechanism ensures that the decoder accesses relevant information from the source to generate the next part of the target sequence.